Ocramius/ocramius.github.com/source/_posts/2014-03-16-zend-framework-2-delegator-factories-explained.md

     code from external dependencies.
 </p>
 <p>
-    We can be mitigate this issue by using an initializer instead:
+    We can mitigate this issue by using an initializer instead:
 </p>

 ~~~php